Olluo/geometry-clipmaps-demo/README.md

 * [Inside ’no man’s sky,’ the most innovative game in years](https://time.com/no-mans-sky/) - TIME article on how No Man's Sky does terrain generation.

 ## Initial Ideas and Code Design

+Some initial classes that could be needed and their description/potential options are as follows (**ClassName** - Desc *(Options)*):

+* **Scene** - The scene displayed to the screen
+  * **Aerial** - The UV terrain painter scene
+  * **3D** - The 3D world view scene
+* **Terrain** - The mesh of primitives that represents the terrain
+* **TerrainObject** - Objects that exist on the terrain (rocks, vegetation, buildings)
+* **Brush** - A mouse based tool to modify the underlying mesh of the terrain
+  * **Painter** - A brush that changes the colour of the terrain
+    * **TexturePainter** - A brush that changes the texture used on the terrain
+  * **Builder** - A brush that modifies the shape of the terrain by adding
+    * **SandDuneBuilder** - A brush that can be used to create sand dune hills
+    * **MountainRangeBuilder** - A brush that can be used to create mountain ranges *(start, end, height, variation, texture, snowCapped)*
+    * **VegetationBuilder** - A brush that adds vegetation
+      * **ForestBuilder** - A brush that adds forests or jungles *(density, treeVariety, forestAge)*
+  * **Excavator** - A brush that modifies the terrain by removing
+    * **CaveExcavator** - A brush that digs caves *(maxDepth, branchingFactor)*
+    * **RiverExcavator** - A brush that digs rivers *(start, end, width, depth, useNaturalHydrology)*

+The terrain will need to be tessellated to help with the realtime part of the program.
+The underlying mesh will be relatively simple but using a tesselation control shader, different parts of the model will have different levels of detail depending on how vital it is that the object looks smooth.
+For example, a sheer mountain face will not need as much detail (and will not have as many nooks and crannies) as a cave which would look relatively smooth or have distinct shapes that need a higher level of detail.

+I'm keen on the idea of trying to use (or at least a simulation of) real geology  to generate mountains, rivers, and caves as I feel it will create more realistic looking terrain.

+Further research into whether this would be a single-pass render or multi-pass, I can see benefits to both methods presently.

 ## Getting Started